Model-Free Optimization and Control of Rigid Body Dynamics: An Extremum Seeking for Vibrational Stabilization Approach: Conclusion

 \section{Conclusion}

 In this paper, we succeeded in introducing the recent approach of extremum seeking for vibrational stabilization (ESC-VS) in \cite{elgohary2025letters} to a class of rigid body dynamics as depicted in Figure \ref{fig:esc_diagram}.
 We characterized the ESC-VS rigid body system and its stability.
-Moreover, we demonstrated its applicability to rigid body dynamical systems via three important applications: (1) satellite attitude dynamics, (2) quadcopter attitude dynamics, and (3) acceleration-controlled unicycle dynamics.
+Moreover, we demonstrated its applicability to rigid body dynamical systems, including with measurement delays and noise, via three important applications: (1) satellite attitude dynamics, (2) quadcopter attitude dynamics, and (3) acceleration-controlled unicycle dynamics.
 We implemented case studies using numerical simulations for said three applications; results illustrate the effectiveness of the proposed ESC-VS rigid body system, which is able to operate in model-free, real-time fashion and using only one perturbation/vibrational signal for stabilization unlike literature results on extremum seeking approaches for rigid body dynamics.

 In the future, we aim at expanding the current ESC-VS method to broader classes of rigid body and mechanical systems, as well as more applications.
+Additionally, delay predictor/compensator and further filters for reversing noise effects can be investigated, including expanding the variation of averaging technique used to characterize the stability of ESC-VS to enable delays and noise.